Presenters: Kendrea Garand, PhD, CScD, CCC-SLP, BCS-S, CBIS, CCRE & Emma Wallace, PhD

 "I enjoyed learning about the literature associated with OSA and that there is a lack of research surrounding dysphagia evaluation and treatment with OSA.
 I liked that the content of the course was easy to view."
 H.B.
 (Oct.
 2024)

-"Beneficial discussion on the presence of OSA concurrent with other neurological disorders and impact on swallow function.
-Easy to navigate course.
-I liked the review of key points."
+"Easy to navigate course.
+I liked the review of key points.
+Discussed the presence of OSA concurrent with other neurological disorders and impact on swallow function."
 L.G.
 (Oct.
 2024)

 "Increased incidence of OSA with reflux and with neurogenic disorders, I'm glad there's someone researching this topic.
 Over the years I've had a number of patients with dysphagia following uvuloplasty and other surgical interventions for OSA and it would have been nice to know specific characteristics to check for such as impaired sensation.
 I began to notice also that OSA and reflux tended to be more common after neurogenic event such as CVA.
 I always notified MD's about new reflux symptoms but didn't realize I should make referrals for OSA too."
 S.N.
 (Sep.
 2024)